IIIF/api/source/auth/2.0/probe.md

 This specification distinguishes between two different types of resource:

 * __IIIF API Resources__ are the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages, and the [image information][image30-information] document (info.json) provided by the [IIIF Image API][image-api].
-* __Content Resources__ are images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation pages and other IIIF API Resources.
+* __Content Resources__ are images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation Pages and other IIIF API Resources.
 This includes image responses (e.g., tiles for deep zoom) from the [IIIF Image API][image-api].

 From the point of view of a browser-based application, Content Resources are usually loaded indirectly via browser interpretation of HTML elements, whereas IIIF API Resources are typically loaded directly by JavaScript using the `fetch` API or `XMLHttpRequest` interface.
 The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification describes the different security rules that apply to the interactions with these types of resource. <!-- mention script-driven scenarios here? e.g., HTML Canvas, av fragment requests via hls.js and similar? -->